 Your geckos will require heating to a temperature of 90F under the spotlight/hottest part, with the ambient in the tank being 82-86F.
 The night time temperature can drop as low as 70F.

 Heat Mat – Heat mats are cheap and simple.
 They should always be controlled with a thermostat.
 In glass tanks the heat mat goes outside the enclosure whilst in wooden ones it goes inside.
+Heat mats can usually raise temperature enough for the night time temperatures, but can often not provide a good basking spot in the tank, so can be used in combination with another form of heating if needed.

 Ceramic Bulb – Ceramic bulbs are non light emitting bulbs that are now available from 40w up to 250w.
 They can be left on 24 hours a day and can be used with an on/off or a pulse thermostat.
+Ceramic bulbs do provide enough heating for both day and night temperatures and we strongly recommend using a Ceramic bulb where possible over heat mats now.

 Whatever your method of heating, ensure that it is controlled by a thermostat and that you have a good way of reading it to make sure the tank is at the right temperature – I’d recommend a digital thermometer for the best accuracy.